jakkn/nwn-devbase/README.md

 | Windows | `pack.cmd` | `unpack.cmd` |
 | Linux | `pack.sh` | `unpack.sh` |

-TODO: Modify scripts to check for modpacker installed

-1. *nwntools must be initialized* by running the setup script:
-  - Windows: `nwntools/setup.bat`
-  - Linux: `nwntools/setup.sh`
-2. *Symlink the packed module* to your *nwn/modules* folder in order to open the version controlled module with the Aurora Toolset.
+- *Symlink the packed module* to your *nwn/modules* folder in order to open the version controlled module with the Aurora Toolset.
   - Windows: `MKLINK "<path_to_nwn>\modules" "<path_to_repo>\packed\testserver.mod"`
   - Linux: `ln -s <path_to_repo>/packed/testserver.mod <path_to_nwn>/modules`